ayushsingh257/Cygnal/README.md

 - Remembers session via local storage and Zustand store (auto-persisted)
 - Enforces strong password rules and prevents duplicate registration
 - Implements role-based access control (RBAC): Only analysts/admins can use tools, viewers will be restricted
+- Scans websites for visible emails using both static and JavaScript-rendered content
+- Automatically falls back to JS-based scan if initial scan yields no result
+- Option to crawl subpages like /contact, /about to uncover hidden emails

 It then prints a clean report of what's present and what's missing.